apache/incubator-s2graph/README.md

 ```
 note that u1 -> (t1, v1), (t2, v2) are not exist.

-with week consistencyLevel.
+with weak consistencyLevel.
 ```
 u1 -> (t4, v1), (t3, v2), (t2, v2), (t1, v1)
 ```

-Reason week consistency is default.
+Reason weak consistency is default.

-> most case edges related to user`s activity should use **week** consistencyLevel since there will be **no concurrent update on same edges**. strong consistencyLevel is only for edges expecting many concurrent updates.
+> most case edges related to user`s activity should use **weak** consistencyLevel since there will be **no concurrent update on same edges**. strong consistencyLevel is only for edges expecting many concurrent updates.

 Consistency level also determine how edges will be stored in storage when command is delivered reversely by their timestamp.